Biometix/biometix.github.io/modality/fingerprint.md

 ## Overview

-The engine for the analysis of fingerprints is based on NIST/NFIQ2 quality features.
+The engine for the analysis of fingerprints is based on NIST/NFIQ2 quality features ([ISO/IEC 29794-4:2024](https://www.iso.org/standard/83827.html), [ISO/IEC 39794-2:2023](https://www.iso.org/standard/72153.html)).
 The quality score links the image quality of optical and ink 500 PPI fingerprints to operational recognition performance.

 ## Examples of Fingerprint quality variation